samlianGitHub/CNA340_Python/README.md

-# Import the turtle module
+# The turtle module

    In this project name call turtle lab i need to extract the following python code and write comments explaining the steps, and et andy and lance initial distance to 0.
- Use the variables andyTotalDistance and the appropriate location, you can add additional comments.Make a random distance for andy to move use a cascading set of conditions to determine the winner.
+Use the variables andyTotalDistance and the appropriate location, you can add additional comments.Make a random distance for andy to move.
+Use a cascading set of conditions to determine the winner.
 Make a random distance for lance to move, import the turtle module and import the random module.
 Create a third turtle object called start that will be used to display the winner of the game. use a cascading set of if conditions to determine the winner.

 ## Getting Started